GJDuck/e9patch/doc/e9tool-user-guide.md

 * For technical reasons, the `%rip` register is considered constant and cannot be modified.
-* The `state` argument is a pointer to a structure containing all general-purpose and flag registers.
+* The `state` argument is a pointer to a structure containing all general-purpose registers, the flag register (`%rflags`), the stack register (`%rsp`) and the instruction pointer register (`%rip`).
   See the `examples/state.c` example for the structure layout.
-  The values in the structure can be modified, in which case the corresponding register will be updated accordingly.
+  Except for `%rip`, the values in the structure can be modified, in which case the corresponding register will be updated accordingly.
-  The structure does not include the stack register (`%rsp`) which must be passed separately.
 * The `static` version of some arguments gives the address relative to the ELF base, given by the formula: *runtime address = ELF address + ELF base*.
   This corresponds to the value used by the matching.